 And an invitation.

-So yeah, she had had this trick up her sleeve a long, long while.
-And as crafty as she is, and to go all out like this in the presentation, there was no doubt in my mind that whatever she had in store would be one hell of an odyssey, and one that would likely not always be fun.
+She had had this trick up her sleeve a long, long while.
+And as crafty as she is, and to go all out like this in the presentation, there was no doubt in my mind that whatever she had in store would be one hell of an odyssey.*

 And that’s what the book says, too.
 I realize the book is a cliché now.
 It wasn’t then.